smart-edge-open/ido-specs/doc/core-network/openness_ngc.md

 ### Core Network Configuration Agent

 Core Network Configuration Agent (CNCA) is a microservice that provides an interface for end users of the OpenNESS controller to interact with the 5G Core network solution.
-CNCA provides a web-based UI and CLI (kube-ctl plugin) interface to interact with the AF and OAM services.
+CNCA provides a CLI (kube-ctl plugin) interface to interact with the AF and OAM services.

 ### Security between OpenNESS 5GC micro-services